zerotier/libzt/API.md

 ## Network Events

 These events pertain to the state of the indicated network.
-Additionally, one can query the status of the network with `zts_get_network_status(uint64_t networkId)`.
 This event type will arrive with a `zts_network_details` object accessible via `msg->network`.
 If for example you want to know the number of assigned routes for your network you can use `msg->network->num_routes`.
 Similarly for the MTU, use `msg->network->mtu`.
+Additionally, one can query the status of the network with `zts_get_network_status(uint64_t networkId)`, this will **return** the status as an integer value only.

 ```
 ZTS_EVENT_NETWORK_NOT_FOUND